galbiston/geosparql-jena/README.md

 Therefore, some queries may not produce all the results that may initially be expected.

 Some examples are:
-* In some relations there may only be results when the collection is being used, e.g. two multi points can overlap but two points cannot.
+* In some relations there may only be results when a collection of shapes is being used, e.g. two multi-points can overlap but two points cannot.
 * A relation may only apply for one combination but not its reciprocal, e.g. a line may cross a polygon but a polygon may not cross a line.
 * The _RCC8_ family only applies to `Polygon` and `MultiPolygon` types.